sagemathinc/cowasm/packages/terminal/README.md

 ## Using [python\-wasm](https://www.npmjs.com/package/python-wasm) with [webpack](https://webpack.js.org/)

 You can use `python-wasm` with webpack5.
-There are two things you may have to modify in your webpack configuration.
+There are **two things** you may have to modify in your webpack configuration.
 See [webpack.config.js](./webpack.config.js), in particular:

-- The `NodePolyfillPlugin` is required because `python-wasm` uses `memfs`, which requires several polyfilled libraries.
+1. The `NodePolyfillPlugin` is required because `python-wasm` uses `memfs`, which requires several polyfilled libraries.

-- The wasm and zip asset/resource rules are needed so python\-wasm can import the python wasm binary and zip filesystem.
+2. The wasm and zip asset/resource rules are needed so python\-wasm can import the python wasm binary and zip filesystem.

-- Your webserver must have the following two headers set, so that SharedArrayBuffers are allowed \([GitHub pages does not support this](https://github.com/github-community/community/discussions/13309)\):
-  - `Cross-Origin-Opener-Policy: same-origin`
-  - `Cross-Origin-Embedder-Policy: require-corp`

-Thus your `webpack.config.js` has to include this:
+Thus your `webpack.config.js` might include the following:

 ```js
 const NodePolyfillPlugin = require("node-polyfill-webpack-plugin");